-- (1) The value of the Class B Non-Voting Shares (including Employee Share Purchase Plans) and DSUs was calculated using the closing price of the Class B Non-Voting Shares on the TSX on November 30, 2023 (\$7.26), November 30, 2022 (\$6.76) and November 30, 2021 (\$7.76). - (2) Current Minimum Ownership Requirement all directors are required to own at least three times their annual retainer as a board member of AGF.
-The ownership threshold is required to be achieved within 24 months upon appointment.
+- (1) The value of the Class B Non-Voting Shares (including Employee Share Purchase Plans) and DSUs was calculated using the closing price of the Class B Non-Voting Shares on the TSX on November 30, 2024 (\$11.20).
+November 30, 2023 (\$7.26), and November 30, 2022 (\$6.76). - (2) Current Minimum Ownership Requirement all directors are required to own at least three times their annual retainer as a Board member of AGF in Class B Non-Voting Shares and/or DSUs.
+For directors joining the Board effective December 1, 2022, or after, this ownership threshold is required to be achieved within 5 years upon appointment.
+For directors that joined the Board prior to December 1, 2022, this ownership threshold is required to be achieved within 24 months upon appointment.
 Directors who are also executive officers of the Company are required to comply with the Company's share ownership guidelines for executive officers instead of the share ownership guidelines for directors.
-Currently, Mr. Blake C. Goldring, Ms. Judy G. Goldring, and Mr. Kevin McCreadie are in compliance with these requirements for executive officers. - (3) Includes direct and indirect ownership, including 12,000,000 Class B Non-Voting Shares owned through Goldring Capital Corporation, of which Mr. Blake C. Goldring and Ms. Judy G. Goldring are indirect shareholders. - (4) Mr. lan Clarke joined the Board on January 3, 2022. - (5) Ms. Cybele Negris joined the Board on September 27, 2022. - (6) Mr. Squibb was unable to attend certain meetings due to personal circumstances.
+Currently, Mr. Blake C. Goldring, Ms. Judy G. Goldring, and Mr. Kevin McCreadie are in compliance with these requirements for executive officers. - (3) Includes direct and indirect ownership, including 12,000,000 Class B Non-Voting Shares owned through Goldring Capital Corporation, of which Mr. Blake C. Goldring and Ms. Judy G. Goldring are indirect shareholders. - (4) Ms. Laura Dottori-Attanasio joined the Board on April 3, 2024

-Summary of Director Attendance for 2023 Fiscal Year
+Summary of Director Attendance for 2024 Fiscal Year